-Bit 1 LRF: LVRC register software reset flag

-Bit 0 WRF: WDTC register software reset flag

-0: Not occurred 1: Occurred

-This bit is set high by the WDTC register software reset and cleared to zero by the application program.
+Bit 1 LRF: LVRC register software reset flag Refer to the Low Voltage Reset section.
+Bit 0 WRF: WDTC register software reset flag 0: Not occurred 1: Occurred This bit is set high by the WDTC register software reset and cleared to zero by the application program.
 Note that this bit can only be cleared to zero by the application program.